FirstGroup rejects investor Sandell's disposal plan

-LONDON British bus and rail operator FirstGroup (FGP.L) has rejected a proposal from hedge fund shareholder Sandell Asset Management to split the firm and sell off assets.
+LONDON Dec 11 British bus and rail operator FirstGroup has rejected a proposal from hedge fund shareholder Sandell Asset Management to split the firm and sell off assets.

 The group said on Wednesday it had reviewed Sandell's proposal and found that it is "not compelling and contains a number of structural flaws and inaccuracies".